ABindoff/R_tutorials/2_Data.md

 ![](2_Data_files/figure-markdown_github/unnamed-chunk-14-2.png)

-This is starting to look good, the whiskers show 95% CIs (mean ±1.96SEM), they don't overlap, and all experimental conditions are shown.
+This is starting to look good, the whiskers show 95% CIs (mean ±1.96SEM), and all experimental conditions are shown.
 A little more work makes it publication ready.

 ``` r
 p + scale_colour_manual(values = c("dodgerblue4", "firebrick"),